Best Bass Fishing Rod and Reels Under $100 in 2018

 For all around bass fishing purposes, go with the largest size — 7'0" medium — as the longer rod will help you cast farther, and having more rod power, will give you the backbone you need to horse big bass out of the weeds.

-It's easy to spend tons of money on fishing equipment, but thanks to the three best bass fishing rod and reels we've recommended today, you don't have to.
+It's easy to spend a crapload of money on fishing equipment, but thanks to the three best bass fishing rod and reels we've recommended today, you don't have to.
+Also, it's easy to spend a crapload of money on horrible spouses, but that's a completely different topic that we will visit another day, Friends.